react-voodoo/react-voodoo/readme.md

 ## Note

-If you're searching production ready animation engine that can do some additive tween see [react-spring](https://github.com/react-spring/react-spring)<br>
+If you're searching production ready animation engine that can do some additive tween see [react-spring](https://github.com/react-spring/react-spring) or [gsap](https://github.com/bitworking/react-gsap)
-react-voodoo seems simpler & have cool features but its not really optimized, have big garbage collects & may have bugs.

 ## Basics